What is a Bachelor of UX and Web Design?

 Free Adobe Creative Cloud Pro licence

-You'll receive a free Adobe Creative Cloud Pro licence for the entire time you're studying Design with us.
+You'll receive a free Adobe Creative Cloud Pro licence for the entire time you're studying Design with us and for six months post graduation.

 This is an AQF Level 7 course delivered by Torrens University Australia Ltd T/A Billy Blue College of Design.